LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 Links direct to the standard WordPress login and registration pages.
 The block is hidden entirely for logged-in users or when no messages apply.

+## Event Type and Ticket Context

+The **Event Details** sidebar now lists the event type (Open Event, Basic Membership Required, or Premium Membership Required).
+A short message under the “Get Your Tickets Now” heading communicates the membership requirement and offers login or upgrade links depending on the visitor’s status.